Multigroup Thermal Radiation Transport with Tensor Trains: Governing equations

 In the multigroup formalism, the frequency domain is divided into $N_\nu$ bins.
 End points $\nu_0, \nu_1, \dots, \nu_{N_\nu}$ with $\nu_0 = 0$ and $\nu_{N_\nu}=\infty$ cover the entirety of frequency space.
 Integrating the transport equation over a frequency bin $f$ with frequency bounds $[\nu_{f-1}, \nu_{f})$ results in

-where the $f$ subscript denotes a group integrated quantity (e.g., $I_f = \int_{\nu_{f-1}}^{\nu_f} I_\nu \mkern3mu d\nu$ is the frequency-integrated specific intensity in bin $f$) and $\alpha_f$ is assumed to be an average over the group.\footnote{Planck or Rosseland averaging could be employed in constructing group mean opacities.
+where the $f$ subscript denotes \revtext{a group over which some quantity is integrated} (e.g., $I_f = \int_{\nu_{f-1}}^{\nu_f} I_\nu \mkern3mu d\nu$ is the frequency-integrated specific intensity in bin $f$) and the group integrated absorptivity $\alpha_f$ is assumed to be an average over the group.\footnote{Planck or Rosseland averaging could be employed in constructing group mean opacities.
 For simplicity, we do not augment the transport equation to include \textit{both} Planck and Rosseland opacities as done in \cite{jiang22}, which would otherwise amount to an additional contribution to the coupling source term.}

 Assuming a static background medium (with material mass density $\rho$ and temperature $T$), local thermodynamic equilibrium (LTE), and isotropic, elastic scattering, we can expand the multigroup transport equation as